The following terms are commonly used in connection to science and the administration of cancer programs and grants. This list is not exhaustive.

 Judgment made by a scientific review group that a grant application has risks or inadequate protections against risks that make it unacceptable.
 The application cannot be funded by an NIH institute.

-Formerly known as Grants Administration Branch (GAB); serves as the focal point for all business-related activities associated with the negotiation, award, and administration of grants and cooperative agreements within the National Cancer Institute (NCI)
+Serves as the focal point for all business-related activities associated with the negotiation, award, and administration of grants and cooperative agreements within the National Cancer Institute (NCI)

 The branch of medicine that deals with tumors, including study of their development, diagnosis, treatment, and prevention.